 No way!
 EV maintenance is much simpler than traditional car maintenance because there are fewer moving parts.
 There are also no oil changes, transmission fluid to top off or spark plugs to replace.

 Thanks to regenerative braking, the brake pads wear more slowly.
-Some Toyota Priuses with regenerative braking have the same brake pads for 100,000 miles!
+Some electric cars that rely heavily on regenerative braking go upwards of 100,000 miles on the same brake pads!

-You still need to consider the small things: tire rotations, air filters, suspension components, and steering tie rod ends.
+That's not to say there is no upkeep.
+Like in any car, it's important to keep up on tire rotations, air filters, suspension components, and steering tie rod ends.
 But this minimal maintenance should be only half the price of a combustion engine vehicle.

 Over the vehicle lifetime, an EV is estimated to be up to $4,600 cheaper to maintain than a gas powered car, not including the savings from gas.
 The only potential surprise is that some people find that they have to replace their tires more frequently because EVs are heavier and have more torque than gas cars.

-There have been many confirmation studies to challenge and disprove that, including our own write up that shows EVs in America become cleaner than gas cars after just 2 years on the road.
+But, since that piece came out, there have been many follow-ups that disprove it.
+While manufacturing a new EV is more emissions intensive than manufacturing a new gas car, EVs in America become cleaner than gas cars after just 2 years on the road.
 In fact, even if all your electricity is sourced from coal, electric cars are still cleaner because the electric motor is more efficient than an internal combustion engine.

 A 2021 study conducted by the International Council on Clean Transportation (ICCT) looked at the full life-cycles of EVs compared to ICE cars, from raw materials to manufacturing to salvage, and found that: